Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Proof of Theorem

 \subsection{Regularizing the Bayes rule}

 In evaluating $\estvec$, an apparent difficulty is that the denominator in Tweedie's formula can be arbitrarily small.
-However, since $\npmle$ is an approximate NPMLE, we show that the likelihood is lower bounded at each of the observations.
-In accordance with~\eqref{eq-approximate-npmle}, we write that
+However, we show that the likelihood is lower bounded at each of the observations.
+By~\eqref{eq-approximate-npmle-2}, for any fixed $j\in [n]$,